 This type of blue and white ware was first made in England in the 1820s and remained popular through the rest of the century.
 Most early pieces were made using an earthenware base, but porcelain pieces can also be found with flow blue coloring dating from the late 1800s into the start of the 20th century.

-In a detailed article on the Flow Blue International Collectors Club website, collector George Wells shares in detail regarding the chemical reactions that took place to produce this type of ware.
-In a nutshell, it was an intentional process derived as a way to use less cobalt oxide (an expensive component) and still achieve the captivating blue coloring that was so popular, especially with consumers in the United States.
+The chemical reactions that took place to produce this type of ware were an intentional process derived as a way to use less cobalt oxide (an expensive component) and still achieve the captivating blue coloring that was so popular, especially with consumers in the United States.
 Without adding what Wells references as “flow powders” to the composition, with salt being one of the earliest used to induce the “flown” look, the cobalt coloring essentially stayed in place and appeared black.

 The result is a vividly colored ware where the blue can be described as smeared, hazy, and even blurred in comparison to traditional transferware with its neat lines and uniform colors.
 In some instances, you can see the inky black lines that did not blur as well as the maker would have probably liked.
 In other examples, the cobalt smeared so much that the background looks light blue rather than white.